 Ransomware attacks are difficult to detect—and can have tremendous consequences

 Ransomware continues to be near the top of security teams’ concerns, and for good reason.
 Attackers using this approach don’t just encrypt files and information—they demand payment in return for this data.
-Ransomware can also cause organisations to shut down their operations while they investigate the extent of the damage.
-According to our 2022 State of the Phish report, 78% of organisations faced ransomware attacks in 2021, and nearly 15 million phishing messages contained malware payloads with later-stage ransomware.
+Ransomware can also cause organizations to shut down their operations while they investigate the extent of the damage.
+According to our 2022 State of the Phish report, 78% of organizations faced ransomware attacks in 2021, and nearly 15 million phishing messages contained malware payloads with later-stage ransomware.

 Although secure email gateways (SEGs) are designed to block malicious emails, cyber criminals are becoming more adept at bypassing SEGs by embedding ransomware in multistage attacks that are challenging for traditional gateways to detect.
 In multistage attacks, the initial attachment or link might be harmless, but users are prompted to interact with several assets and click on various items before they’re infected by ransomware—making these attacks virtually impossible to detect.

 Once a ransomware attack gets through the gateway and into a user’s inbox, users must be knowledgeable enough to identify the email as malicious, know the appropriate action to take, and have the time and motivation to follow through and practice safe cyber habits.
 That’s why it’s crucial to have a multi-layered approach to security to ensure the best protection for your users.
-It is the combination of security defences, protocols, and end user education that will help keep your organisation safe.
+It is the combination of security defenses, protocols, and end user education that will help keep your organization safe.

-As a security professional, your end users need to understand the dangers of ransomware and how to remain vigilant for these attacks so they can help keep the organisation safe.
+As a security professional, your end users need to understand the dangers of ransomware and how to remain vigilant for these attacks so they can help keep the organization safe.
 Knowing what to do when faced with ransomware needs to become second nature so end users can respond quickly even if they are distracted, have a slew of emails to sift through or are checking their emails when fatigued.

 Remote work requires safeguards to avoid personal and professional compromise